 C:\Program Files\Common Files\SYSTEM\MSMAPI\

-For the moment, there is a valid workaround possible for your consideration: add/modify the following entries in the Windows Registry Editor v5.00:
+For the moment, there is a valid workaround you can consider, which is to add/modify the following entries in the Windows Registry Editor v5.00:

 Refer to the Process section of this article to implement the workaround described above.

-Navigate the tree view on the left-hand side to either of the below keys:
+In the Registry Editor, navigate the tree view on the left-hand side to either of the keys below:

 KOFXP.DLLkey should be null.